 If that’s booked out don’t worry, there are some other good choices around too, all listed here at Booking.com:

-Another wine growing region, and a popular destination for farmstays near Perth, right beside Perth in fact, is the Swan Valley, Australia‘s oldest wine growing region which was founded back in the 1920’s by Italian and Croatian immigrants.
+Another wine making region, and a popular destination for farmstays near Perth, right beside Perth in fact, is the Swan Valley, Australia‘s oldest wine producing region which was founded back in the 1920’s by Italian and Croatian immigrants.

 It has a lot in common with its newer rival Margaret River: Though the latter is a more laid back destination, their food and wine scenes are similar, but where Margaret River might get extra points for its ease of access to some of the world’s finest beaches and untouched nature, Swan Valley probably has more to offer the foodie, with an enormous amount of fine quality fresh food straight from local farms to be found at both markets and restaurants.